-- a) Must be signed by the Trustee unless the variation is an auto-variation in sub-rule(d) below; - b) Any variation will impact the Rules encapsulated in the Deed only and not any pensions, transition to retirement income streams, investment strategies or other documents or contracts that form part of the Governing Rules of the Fund as that term is defined under the Superannuation Laws unless the Fund becomes a Leading Member SMSF whereby the Leading Member may have the option of altering any undertakings; - c) Where the Fund is being varied to incorporate Leading Member SMSF rules, the Trustee of the Fund is to determine whether there will be any changes to current undertakings, both Member payments or transactions and if no such determination they are to remain; - d) May be for change in name of the Fund only; - e) May be agreed upon by the Trustee of the Fund to be automatic upon a new set of Rules released under the LightYear Docs, automated trust deed upgrade offering at www.abbottmourly.com.au/annualdeedupgrade.
-In this case the Trustee and Members are deemed to have consented to use the latest set of SMSF Rules as shown on the site.
-In addition, any automatic upgrade will not alter prior or existing Pensions, Income Streams, SMSF Wills, Binding Directions on the Trustee or Members unless otherwise agree to between the Member effected and the Trustee.
+- a) Must be signed by the Trustee and the Leading Member unless the variation is an auto-variation in sub-rule iv) below; - b) Will not alter prior or existing Pensions, Income Streams, SMSF Wills, Binding Directions on the Trustee or Members unless otherwise agree to between the Member effected and the Trustee; - c) may be for change in name of the Fund only; - d) may be agreed upon by the Trustee of the Fund, with the consent of the Leading Member, to be automatic upon a new set of Rules released under the LightYear Docs, automated trust deed upgrade offering at www.lightyeardocs.com/annualdeedupgrade.
+In this case the Trustee, Members and Leading Member and deemed to have consented to use the latest set of Bloodline SMSF Rules as shown on the site.
+In addition, any automatic upgrade will not alter prior or existing Pensions, Income Streams, SMSF Wills, Binding Directions on the Trustee or Members unless otherwise agree to between the Member effected and the Trustee;